Nantes is an innovative & arty city on the banks of the River Loire.

 For those driving to the airport we have seven car parks on-site, all within walking distance of the airport terminal or accessible via a free shuttle bus.

 If public transport is more convenient, there are plenty of options to choose from.
-Birmingham International train station is just outside the airport, with the free and frequent Air-Rail link service, which takes passengers to the terminal in just two minutes.
+Birmingham International train station is just outside the airport, with the free and frequent Air-Rail link service, which takes passengers to the terminal in just minutes.
 You can also find public buses and coaches that travel from all over the country and drop you right at the airport.

 To make the most of the many amenities the airport provides, we recommend getting to the airport at least 2 hours before your flight to Nantes.
 You could even pre-book access to our Express Lane, which enables passengers to pass through the security area more quickly, so you have more time to explore.